-While viewing the task list, press a or view to scroll to a task and:
+While viewing the task list, press or to scroll to a task and:

-• Press Ø to view details.
+Press on to view details.
 You can move to the previous or next task by pressing the Navigation keys.

-While viewing the task, press $\$ to use the following options:
+While viewing the task, press \infty to use the following options: